Skin Color, Racism and Political Correctness for Photographers

 Now here’s one of my favorite people: my nephew, Matthew Guy.
 It was great to catch up with Matthew and his brother, James, on a recent trip home to see my mum and jam with the members of my first band Taxi.

 Matthew and I caught up a couple of times during my stay, the last time just before I had to return to the city.
-We went for a quick walk to the Hamilton Botanical Gardens, one of my favorite places, and then back to nana’s place where we spent about ten minutes making a few portraits.
+We went for a quick walk to the Hamilton Botanical Gardens, one of my favorite places, and then back to the family home where we spent about ten minutes making a few portraits.

 The light was dim inside but, as I love low light photography, I was up to the challenge.
 I also thought I’d be able to explain a few concepts to Matt as we went along, making the process informative as well as fun.